 Departmental research seminars

 Each department provides a seminar series for doctoral students.
 These provide an opportunity to engage with the broader research community, exchange ideas and become familiar with the role of a doctoral student.
 All doctoral students are expected to attend research seminars and to present on their own research.
 A number of research centres also offer seminars to which doctoral students will be invited based on their research interests.
-Attendance is normally voluntary but in some cases these attendance may be required.
+Attendance is normally voluntary but in some cases their attendance may be required.

 Core research methods